filip26/titanium-jcs/README.md

 cat test.json | ld-cli jcs
 ```

-## Contributing
+## 🤝 Contributing

-All PR's welcome!
+Contributions are welcome!
+Please submit a pull request.

 ### Building

-Fork and clone the project repository.
+Fork and clone the repository, then build with Maven:

 ```bash
 > cd titanium-jcs